moveeleven-data/ledgerline/README.md

 Pricing is not static.
 Each day, a price book sets the unit rate for each product and plan.

-And, every night, the metering system emits a usage log, a running tally of what customers actually did.
+And, every night, the metering system emits a usage log, a running tally of what customers did.

 > *Customer X made 12,000 API calls on 2025-09-16.*